 1. Structure your presentation

 How do you usually present an argument or an idea?
-Most professionals list lots of points before coming to the crux of the matter.
-This is called the induction process – good for science but bad for presentations because the audience needs to listen to the full presentation before they can understand the main message.
+It is very common for professionals to list lots of points before coming to the crux of the matter.
+This is called the induction process – good for scientific presentations but ineffective for presentations to senior management because the audience needs to listen to the full presentation before they can understand the main message.
 Unfortunately, this is not an effective way, and certainly not very efficient, either.

 By detailing the work that was done and explaining the process that was followed, presenters risk losing the attention of senior management fast.
 Most leaders care more about the big picture than the details.
 If they are really interested in the specifics, they will ask for them.